-Unless you're a micro business with only one or two delivery vehicles, the time and inevitable human error that will go into manual route planning just isn’t worth it.
-Any more cars than that and planning gets more and more complicated.
-As the number of stops, and possible routes increases, the number of hours spent planning them out do too.
+Unless you're a micro delivery business with only one or two drivers, the time and inevitable human error that will go into manual route planning just isn’t worth it.
+Any more vehicles than that, and planning gets more and more complicated.
+As the number of stops and routes increase, the number of hours spent planning them do, too.

-Route optimization software, however, will use an algorithm to automatically run every possible route for you in a matter of seconds.
-These algorithms are known as “Vehicle Routing Problem”, or VRP, solvers.
+Routing software, however, uses an algorithm to automatically run every possible route for you in a matter of seconds.
+These algorithms are known as “Vehicle Routing Problem” or “VRP” solvers.

 Can Google Maps or Waze Optimize Delivery Routes?

-Navigation apps like Google Maps, Waze and similar apps aren't the answer.
-That's because they're designed to provide simple point A to B directions, not complicated multi-stop routes that factor in a multitude of variables and constraints.
+Navigation apps like Google Maps and Waze aren't effective route planners.
+That's because they're designed to provide simple point A-to-B directions, not complicated multi-stop routes that factor in a multitude of variables and constraints.

 These apps can't effectively plan delivery routes consisting of hundreds of destinations on a daily basis.
 For one thing, the addresses would still need to be entered manually, which is not only time-consuming but error prone.

-5 Ways Route Optimization Software Can Improve Efficiency (and Save You Money)
+5 Ways Route Planner Software Can Improve Efficiency (and Save You Money)

 1. Visualize Delivery Routes

-If you have to spend time trying to decipher a route, that's a huge red flag.
+If you have to spend time trying to decipher a route, that's a problem.
 This is often the case with physical and paper maps, or text-only directions.

-Route optimization software translates delivery routes into a visual map, so dispatchers and drivers can see at a glance exactly where the different stops are, who's going where, and any updates that are made based on real-time traffic conditions.
+Route planner software translates delivery routes into a visual map, so dispatchers and drivers can see at a glance exactly where the different stops are, who's going where, and any updates that occur based on real-time traffic conditions.

-Onfleet’s integrated route optimization engine factors in multiple variables - time, location, traffic and vehicle capacity - to map out the most efficient routes for your delivery trucks.
-And, if anything unexpected comes up (eg: accident, flat tire etc), routes can be re-optimized in real-time, and updates sent out to the appropriate drivers.
+Onfleet’s integrated route optimization engine factors in multiple variables — time, location, traffic, and vehicle capacity — to map out the most efficient routes for your delivery trucks.
+And, if anything unexpected comes up (eg: accident, flat tire, etc.), routes can be re-optimized in real time, with updates automatically sent to the appropriate drivers.

-This level of automation eliminates a lot of administrative burden put on delivery managers.
+This level of automation incorporates smart GPS and alleviates a lot of administrative burden for delivery managers.